ahetric/colorJumper/README.md

 ### A note about the color gray

-A "pure gray" used as a midpoint will return the complement of the initial color.
+A "pure gray" (midpoint(black,white) = midpoint(0x000000,0xffffff) = 0x808080) used as a midpoint will return the complement of the initial color.
 Example:

 <img src="/README_images/pureGrayCreatesComplement.png" width="300" />

 However, not every (gray) color is achievable as a blend of only two colors.
-Using a gray that is darker or lighter than the midpoint of white and black (0x808080) may not give an intended result.
-Based on my knowledge of additive color mixing, there is no remedy for this problem.
+Using a gray that is darker or lighter than "pure gray" may not give the intended result.
+As far as I know, there is no remedy to this problem, as it is a consequence of additive mixing of two colors.
 Some examples:

 <img src="/README_images/offGrayDarkCreatesMisc.png" width="300" />
 <img src="/README_images/offGrayLightCreatesMisc.png" width="300" />